ajskateboarder/ajskateboarder.github.io/xpy.md

-# Attempts to make a Python JSX extension that doesn't suck
+# Attempts to make a Python templating system that isn't bad

 ![xpy compilation](./xpy.png)

 <sub>This is one of my first ever blog posts on software -- if I ever sound verbose, apologies in advance :P</sub>

+The source code for this is available on GitHub: https://github.com/ajskateboarder/xpy

 Templating, mainly with HTML, in Python is a very common thing to do when serving up dynamic content on a server or building static files, documentation, or reports.
 Even with the prevalence of JavaScript frameworks, sites sometimes use templates to inject data into the page to be rendered on the frontend; YouTube is a popular example.